Stories of the Supernatural

 PictureNehalem Bay

 During the 1800s, there were different theories where chunks of beeswax washing onshore were coming from.
 First it was assumed it might have come from the ship Peacock wrecked on the Nehalem Bay sandpit.
 It carried beeswax among its cargo, which was strewn along the beach.
-However William Savage a pioneer in the area during the 1840s, said the brig-of-war Peacock was wrecked at the mouth of Columbia River in 1842.
+However William Savage a pioneer in the area during the 1840s, said the brig-of-war Peacock was wrecked at the mouth of the Columbia River in 1842.

 Then there was controversy if it was beeswax or mineral wax, however the wing of a bee was found imbedded in the wax, providing evidence of its origins.